-We’ve set up a deliberate interview process that aims to give every candidate the opportunity to showcase their strengths and evaluate candidates on both technical ability and management skills.
+We’ve set up a deliberate interview process that aims to give every candidate the opportunity to showcase their strengths and evaluates candidates on both technical ability and management skills.
 Our standard interview loop includes:

-- Recruiter screen
+- Recruiter phone screen.

-What we’re looking for: Technical skills
+What we’re looking for: Technical Ability

 - As a manager, you’ll provide daily guidance to people whose job it is to build software and solve technical problems.
 Engineering managers with strong technical skills are equipped to be good coaches for their team.

 - As an engineering manager, you are often a backstop on your team’s technical decisions, and own the whitespace in the area your team works on.
 It’s crucial that you’re able to recognize bad patterns and help your team avoid them.
-We expect managers to identify areas in which their teams need technical guidance and either provide it themselves or find help from experts outside the team.
+We expect managers to identify areas in which their teams need technical guidance, and either provide it themselves or find help from experts outside the team.
 They should also be able to ask detailed questions to guide their team to good solutions.

-We are looking for engineering managers who are experienced engineers and when presented with a problem can quickly identify and focus on the difficult parts.
+We are looking for engineering managers who are experienced engineers, and when presented with a problem can quickly identify and focus on the difficult parts.
 We want to see candidates recognize where complexities might arise in their design, and what parts of their solution might break at scale.
 Our interviewers look for opportunities to collaborate with you, and you are encouraged to apply existing technologies as part of your solution.
 We often get a lot of positive signal when candidates describe a similar real-world problem they solved and the decisions they took (and then come back to solving the problem at hand).

 Another important attribute we look for in design interviews is identifying, describing and making trade-offs.
 We get a lot of positive signal when a candidate is able to explore a few options, quickly pick a path with input from the interviewer, and then explore the solution and its strength/weakness in detail.